KKONZ/beautiful-jekyll/_posts/2017-12-02-deep-quartet.md

 This approach utilizes Stacked LSTM models and psuedo-gibbs sampling.
 To learn more, see the research paper from CSL here:

 This project utilizes tensorflow and Keras.
 It embedds the data into a one hot array for the music in a sparse representation.
 It uses an Adam Optimizer and ... erorr testing (db check cross entropy??)
+For this corpus, the default learning rate in the deepBach source code was too high, lower to .0009 from .001 acheived better results.

 ```